Adaptive Coverage Policies in Conformal Prediction: METHOD

 where

 When $\tilde{\alpha}$ is a fixed constant independent of the data, the guarantee (\ref{eq:posthoc}) reduces to the standard conformal guarantee (\ref{cp}). \end{proposition}

 Proposition \ref{prop:post-hoc-cp} enables us to obtain marginal guarantees for any coverage level, including those that depend on the data.
+This post-hoc validity holds because the definition of the e-value relies strictly on the non-conformity scores, which are exchangeable by assumption.
+Because an adaptive policy does not alter the computation of these underlying scores, selecting the miscoverage level $\tilde{\alpha}$ in a data-dependent manner does not retroactively compromise exchangeability.
 Building on this flexibility, we aim to design a coverage policy that adapts the miscoverage level in order to minimize the size of the resulting prediction sets.
 Informally, a coverage policy is simply a rule that maps the calibration scores and potential test scores to a (data-dependent) miscoverage level $\tilde\alpha \in (0,1)$.
 We will provide a formal definition in Definition~\ref{def:coverage-policy}, but before doing so, we first examine how prediction set sizes behave in both the classification and regression settings.
 This detour is useful since we want to design coverage policies that minimize these sizes, and the form they take in these two cases will guide us toward a simplified definition of coverage policies.

-\begin{remark}[Conformal set size in classification] Given a calibration set $(X_i,Y_i)_{i=1}^n$ and a test feature~$X_{\rm test}$, in classification problems the size of a conformal set at miscoverage level $\tilde{\alpha} \in (0,1)$ is given by
+\begin{remark}[Conformal set size in classification] Given a calibration set $(X_i,Y_i)_{i=1}^n$ and a test feature $X_{\rm test}$, in classification problems the size of a conformal set~$\rm Size \big(\hat{C}_n^{\tilde{\alpha}}(X_{\text{test}})\big)$ at miscoverage level $\tilde{\alpha} \in (0,1)$ is given by

 Because the cardinality operator is non-differentiable, it cannot be used directly in gradient-based optimization methods typical in machine learning.
 Since our ultimate goal is to train coverage policies via gradient-based methods, we replace the indicator inside the cardinality with a smooth surrogate.
 Specifically, we leverage the approximation: